 The panel is satisfied that NCI's application meets this criterion.
-The programme team have engaged in formal and informal consultation with employers in the process of reviewing and preparing the programme proposed for revalidation.
+The programme team have engaged in formal and informal consultation with employers in the process of preparing the programme proposed for validation.
 This has been facilitated via an industry panel, and additionally through regular interactions with employers hosting NCI students on work-placement.
-NCI provided the revalidation panel with an overview of the ICT knowledge requirements indicated, listed by company in its programme documentation.
+NCI provided the validation panel with an overview of the ICT knowledge requirements indicated, listed by company in its programme documentation.
 A further list of employers directly involved in validating the programme concept was provided.
 These included RTE, Bank of Ireland, Deloitte, Mediateam, ConsenSys, Ergo and Workday, among others.
+Industry feedback indicated to NCI that graduates of the programme would be considered qualified to work in areas such as entry level software development roles.

 In addition to industry consultation, the programme concept has been informed by the outcomes of research and reports on skills shortages in the sector.
 These include the Vacancy Overview 2018, produced by the Expert Group on Future Skills Needs (EGFSN), the National Skills Bulletin 2018 and Ireland's 3rd ICT Skills Action Plan (Technology Skills 2022), which was produced by the Department of Education and Skills.
-The Higher Diploma in Science in Computing was previously revalidated by NCI in 2015 with 5 elective specialisations in Software Development, Cloud Computing, Mobile Application Development, Computing Infrastructure and Mobile Cloud Gaming.
-A differential validation in 2016 included three additional specialisations in Internet of Things, Cyber Security and Software Quality & Testing.
-The proposed modifications to the programme in this revalidation introduce additional specialisations of Artificial Intelligence and Machine Learning, Blockchain and Web Development.
-Specialisations that have not proved popular are withdrawn in the proposed programme.

-The Higher Diploma in Science in Computing offers an opportunity for learners with a Level 8 qualification in a non-technical discipline, and non-technical professionals to obtain an ICT qualification in the computer science field.
-In preparing the programme for the current revalidation, NCI has also undertaken a review of currently advertised vacancies, and analysed the knowledge, skills and competences these outline as requirements for applicants.
+The Certificate in Science in Computing offers an opportunity for learners with a Level 8 qualification in a non-technical discipline, and non-technical professionals to obtain an ICT qualification in the computer science field, and to progress onto Level 8 and Level 9 programmes offered by the same provider.
+In preparing the programme for validation, NCI has therefore taken into account the strategy of the NCI School of Computing.
+NCI has also undertaken a review of currently advertised vacancies, and analysed the knowledge, skills and competences these outline as requirements for applicants.

 There is ample evidence of employment opportunities in the sector, based on the high rates of employment within 3 months for past graduates from the programme.